ibm-cloud-docs/citrix-netscaler-vpx/fp-cache.md

 # Enable Cache Redirection and Load Balancing capabilities
 {: #enable-cache-redirection-and-load-balancing-capabilities}

-To enable cache redirection and load balancing for the {{site.data.keyword.vpx_full}} appliance, perform the following steps:
+You can enable cache redirection and load balancing for the {{site.data.keyword.vpx_full}} appliance.
+{: shortdesc}

+To do so, perform the following steps:

 1. From the {{site.data.keyword.vpx_full}} appliance system page, go to **Settings > Configure Advanced Features**, then enable **Cache Redirection** and click **OK**.